aysenurarslann/neural_networks_backpropagation/README.md

 The network with updated weights and biases reflecting learning.

 # Future Improvements
--Support for additional activation functions (e.g., ReLU, tanh).
+- Support for additional activation functions (e.g., ReLU, tanh).
--Integration with larger and more complex datasets.
+- Integration with larger and more complex datasets.
--Add support for multiple hidden layers.
+- Add support for multiple hidden layers.
--Export network parameters (weights and biases) to a file for reuse.
+- Export network parameters (weights and biases) to a file for reuse.

 # Acknowledgments
 This project is designed to demonstrate the basics of neural network implementation and visualization in Python.
 It can be extended for more advanced applications.